 As a general rule, a higher cluster load results in higher latencies.
 Latency increases from high cluster load are most visible at the 99th percentile (p99).
 At p99, very high latencies that result in request or connection timeouts may cause the cluster to appear unavailable.

 Clusters in Confluent Cloud protect themselves from getting to an over-utilitized state via request backpressure (throttling).
 80% is the cluster load threshold where applications may start seeing high latencies or timeouts on the cluster, or when they are more likely to experience throttling as the cluster backpressures requests or connection attempts.
 To understand if your applications are being throttled, see Throttling.

 Evaluate cluster expansion with cluster load¶

 Cluster expansion is a reasonable first step in troubleshooting performance issues in your Apache Kafka® applications.
 Use the cluster load metric to decide whether to expand your clusters, or if this does not resolve the performance issues, shrink them back to the original size.

 Generally, expanding clusters provides more capacity for your workloads, and in many cases, will help improve the performance of your Kafka applications.
 However, there are scenarios in which cluster expansion does not adequately resolve application performance concerns.
-For more complicated scenarios, see Dedicated Cluster Performance and Expansion.
+For more complicated scenarios, see Dedicated Cluster Performance and Expansion in Confluent Cloud.